webastien/dev-vm/README.md

 * **Drupal console autocompletion**

-When running **drush init** from ansible, the generated **console.rc** file uses a wrong name for the binary ("sh" instead of "drupal" by default).
+When running **console init** from ansible, the generated **console.rc** file uses a wrong name for the binary ("sh" instead of "drupal" by default).
 This is fixed in [drupalConsole-install.yml](https://github.com/webastien/dev-vm/blob/master/provisioning/roles/webastien.dev-vm/extras/drupalConsole/main.yml).